Sue9104/web-manual/interface/root.md

 - **Add New User without Registration**: click "New User".

-- **Activate/Deactivate User**: User can login with this button on.
-Otherwise user can not login, but their records and operations are still reservered.
+- **Activate/Deactivate User**: User can log in with this button on.
+Otherwise user can not login, but their records and operations are still reserved.

 - **Reset Password**: this button will reset user password to "123456".